UAAP Season 72 men's basketball tournament: UST Growling Tigers

 The Tigers opened the season with 2-straight wins against Adamson and NU but were blown out by Ateneo in their next game.
 Then they rebounded with a win against UE.
 UST lost 2-straight against FEU and La Salle that went into double overtime.
 They ended the first round with a win against a cellar dwelling UP to end with a 4-3 win–loss record and a 3-way tie in the 3rd spot with UE and La Salle in the standings.
 They opened the second round with another loss to FEU, then they rebounded with a win against UP with the Maroons having a late comeback.
 UST lost to Ateneo on their next game but won against NU to make sure that they will have a spot at least for the #4 seed.
 The Tigers went on a 3-game losing skid with a blow out loss to already out Adamson, La Salle (which needed a win to stay in contention), and UE.
 The Tigers qualified in the semis despite losing its last 3 games of the elimination and also thanks to NU's upset of La Salle early in that day.
 UST faced Ateneo in the semis.

 Bracket

-Games with asterisks (*) to be played if necessary.